isabella232/primetime.en/help/dynamic-ad-insertion/msapi_topics/ms-list-file-formats/notvsdk-csat-vmap.md

 seo-title: VMAP format for tracking URLs
 title: VMAP format for tracking URLs
 uuid: e3173fad-caa2-49cb-9a65-631573812e52
-index: y
-internal: n
-snippet: y
 ---

 # VMAP format for tracking URLs{#vmap-format-for-tracking-urls}

 If the client requests tracking information, the manifest server sends back a formatted file.
-Its format and contents depend on the value of the query parameter pttrackingversion
+Its format and contents depend on the value of the query parameter `pttrackingversion`

 ## Single VMAP format {#vmap}